This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - 1 green bell pepper sliced

 - 1 yellow bell pepper sliced

 - optional toppings: avocado chopped cilantro, sour cream

-- Add 1 Tablespoon olive oil and shrimp and cook for 2-3 minutes or until no longer pink.
+- Add 1 Tablespoon olive oil and add the shrimp and cook for 2-3 minutes or until pink.

 - Serve in tortillas with optional toppings.

 Nutrition information is automatically calculated, so should only be used as an approximation.